DEgIDAL/Energy-Economics-in-Electricity-Markets/README.md

 ## Description

--The first part of this course introduces:
+- The first part of this course introduces:
   - the electricity market stakeholders (regulators, operators, generating companies, utilities),
   - the functions of these markets (procuring energy, securing reliability, planning infrastructure) and
   - the evolving policy frameworks.